 Mental Health Awareness Week

-This year for Mental Health Awareness Week, we're focusing on stress.
-Research has shown that 16 million people experience a mental health problem each year, and stress is a key factor in this.
+This year for Mental Health Awareness Week (14-20 May), we're focusing on stress.
+Research has shown that two thirds of us experience a mental health problem in our lifetimes, and stress is a key factor in this.

 By tackling stress, we can go a long way to tackle mental health problems such as anxiety and depression, and, in some instances, self-harm and suicide.
 We will look at how we can tackle stress and help improve our mental health.